MOSH-Insa-Toulouse/2021-2022-BOUKEZZATA-BERTON-MESLOUH/README.md

 <img src="/Assets/rpoly_cmd.JPG" alt="rpoly" />

 * The comparator (LT071) is used to release an interrupt on the ESP32 when the sensor detect a certain gas
-* We have defined a refrence voltage on the V+ whith the volatage divider R7 and R8
+* We have defined a refrence voltage on the V+ whith a volatage divider R7 and R8
-* If the sensor detect a gas the sensor voltage ADC dropdown and the output LT071 will be 1
+* If the sensor detect a gas, the sensor voltage ADC dropdown and the output LT071 will be 1

 <img src="Assets/compa.JPG" alt="compa" />